 Trying to solve your acne on your own is just so frustrating.
 I know because I tried that for years.
-And oh my god—it was the bane of my existence.

 Every few weeks or so, you go through the same routine: You try changing something new in order to clear your skin… And it seems to be working at first!
 So, you get all excited!

 Maybe, just maybe, you think, you’ve finally fixed this and you’re going to have clear skin!
 Finally!
 Yes!
 It’s working!